herpsu/herpsu.github.io/cmdline_course.md

 This week contained most of the important programs for processing text files.
 Basic regular expressions and other methods of formatting text for qualitative analysis were introduced.
-Students learned to convert files from dos to unix format and between different character encodings.
+Students learned to convert files from DOS to UNIX format and between different character encodings.

-During the last course, encoding was one of my biggest hurdles.
+**D**uring the last course, encoding was one of my biggest hurdles.
 Windows and the terminal program on my home PC as well as the university Linux server all had to be configured properly.
 Luckily this time there were no problems since I did everything on my home PC.